-As for OTC derivatives, in compliance with IFRS 13, the Bank calculates adjustments to values, obtained through valuation models using risk-free interest rates, to take account of the creditworthiness of the individual counterparty.
+As for OTC derivatives, in compliance with IFRS 13 the Group calculates adjustments to values, obtained through valuation models using risk-free interest rates, to take account of the creditworthiness of the individual counterparty.
 This risk measure, known as Credit Value Adjustment (CVA), is estimated for all positions in OTC derivatives with non-collateralized institutional and commercial counterparties and with counterparties having a Credit Support Annex (CSA) not in line with market standards.
 The methodology is based on the calculation of expected operational loss linked to counterparty rating and estimated on a position's duration.
 The exposure includes future credit variations represented by add-ons.

-Market-consistent probability measurements are employed in the calculation of CVAs in order to gauge market expectations resulting from CDS, also taking into consideration the historical information available within the Bank.
-As at 30 June 2022 the change for the correction of CVA had a negative value of approx. EUR 2.7 mln.
+Market-consistent probability measurements are employed in the calculation of CVAs in order to gauge market expectations resulting from CDS, also taking into consideration the historical information available within the Group.
+As at 30 June 2022, the change for the CVA correction was negative and equal to approx. EUR 4.3 mln.

 The Group calculates the value adjustment of OTC derivatives in a mirror image fashion and on the same perimeter to take into account its creditworthiness, Debit Value Adjustment (DVA).
-At 30 June 2022, the DVA was positive and equal to a total of EUR 24.3 mln.
+At 30 June 2022, the DVA was positive and equal to a total of EUR 35.6 mln.